 - ¼ teaspoon kosher salt plus more for seasoning

-- On a baking sheet, put the cooked rice and drizzle evenly with 3 tablespoons of the oil.
-Do not stir it, as this will break the grain.
+- Spread the cooked rice on a baking sheet.
+Don't line it with parchment paper or foil.
+Drizzle the rice evenly with 3 tablespoons of the olive oil without stirring the rice.
 Roast the rice for 5 minutes.
 Remove the pan and stir the rice, coating it more evenly with the oil, and return the pan to the oven.
-Roast for 10 minutes more and remove the pan, setting it aside to cool slightly, about 5 minutes.
-(Making this at high altitude required 5 additional minutes for each roasting, for a total of 10 additional minutes.)
+Roast for 10 minutes more, or until crispy to the touch.
+Set it aside to cool slightly on the baking sheet, about 5 minutes.
+Pro-tip: Stirring the rice before being roasted can break the grain.
+Don't be tempted to stir it until it's roasted for 5 minutes.

-- In a large bowl, add the currants, mint, parsley, cilantro, dill, snap peas, green onion, lime zest and juice, honey, salt, and the remaining 2 tablespoons oil.
-Once the rice has cooled slightly, add it to the bowl and toss until well combined.
-Season to taste with salt and pepper and serve.
+- In a large bowl, combine the raisins, mint, parsley, cilantro, dill, snap peas, and green onion.
+Whisk together the lime zest, lime juice, honey, salt, pepper and the remaining 2 tablespoons oil.
+Once the rice has cooled slightly, add it to the bowl of herbs along with the dressing, and toss until well combined.

 Disclosure: I received a free copy of this cookbook to review, but there was no obligation and no compensation.
 As always, all opinions are my own.